michimoser/bp4dsm.github.io/bp.md

 Care for quality on all levels.
 Quality of the provided language, DSML tool support and the target systems which built using your DSM solution.
 ID-136
 ##Perform usability evaluations
 Usability evaluations provide valuable feedback for the design of both the notation as well as the tool interaction.
 Usability evaluations during early project phases provide have a strong influence on the design of a language.
-Use techniques like paper prototypes to perform evaluations if no runnable software is availabel.
+Use techniques like paper prototypes to perform evaluations if no runnable software is available.
 ID-172
 ##Create guidelines for language definition
-Guidlines are important and help new project members to adopt a proofen development process.
+Guidelines are important and help new project members to adopt a proven development process.
 Guideline may support a wide range of development activities from naming and styling of elements, over application of best practice, to documentation issues.
 ID-173
 ##Define language rules
-Define language usage rules and commuicate thes rules to your users.
+Define language usage rules and communicate these rules to your users.
 Provide automatic consistency checks for rules, constraints.

 ID-165
-##Derive concepts from physical sturcture
+##Derive concepts from physical structure
 Derive language concepts and presentation from the physical structures of the real world objects the represent.

 ID-166